koenrane/KR-new-site/content/satisficers-tend-to-seek-power-instrumental-convergence-via.md

 Suppose we're training an RL agent to go right in MuJoCo, with reward equal to its $x$\-coordinate.

-<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/hopper.webm" type="video/webm">
+<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/hopper.mp4" type="video/mp4; codecs=hvc1">
-<source src="https://assets.turntrout.com/static/images/posts/hopper.mp4" type="video/mp4"></video>
+<source src="https://assets.turntrout.com/static/images/posts/hopper.webm" type="video/webm"></video>

 Figure: If you permute the reward so that high $y$\-values are rewarded, the trained policies should nearly perfectly symmetrically reflect that change.
 Insofar as $x$\-maximizing policies were trained, now $y$\-maximizing policies will be trained.